lgrcyanny/learning-grpc/README.md

 # Introduction

-A simple grpc demo in scala
+A simple grpc demo in scala.

-I came across some issues when build this simple demo and solved it, so I want to share this demo.
+I came across some issues when build this simple demo and solved them, and I want to share this demo.

 + grpc version: 1.16.1 [grpc-java](https://github.com/grpc/grpc-java)
 + protobuf version: 3.5.1